Posted on

 - in personal injury cases,

-- even if the plaintiff was negligent in an accident,
+- even if you were negligent in an accident,

-- he can still recover damages, if the defendant could have avoided the accident by using ordinary and reasonable care.
+- you can still recover damages if the defendant could have avoided the accident by using ordinary and reasonable care.

-In order to benefit from the last clear chance rule, the plaintiff must prove five things.
+In order to benefit from the last clear chance rule, you must prove five things.
 These are:

-- the plaintiff put himself in a situation of a position of peril because of his own negligence,
+- you put yourself in a situation of a position of peril because of your own negligence,

-- the negligent plaintiff, though, could not avoid the dangerous situation caused by the defendant’s subsequent negligent act (“helpless plaintiff”),
+- you could not avoid the dangerous situation caused by the defendant’s subsequent negligent act (you were a “helpless plaintiff”),

-- the defendant had actual knowledge of the perilous situation and could have reasonably avoided the plaintiff’s peril with the exercise of ordinary care,
+- the defendant had actual knowledge of the perilous situation and could have reasonably avoided your peril with the exercise of ordinary care,

-- though the defendant had the last clear chance, he/she failed to avoid the danger, and
+- though the defendant had the last clear chance, they failed to avoid the danger, and

-- the negligence of the defendant was the proximate cause of the plaintiff being injured.
+- the negligence of the defendant was the proximate cause of you being injured.

 Becky sees all that is happening in front of her.
 She also sees Mike’s car start to curve in her direction.
 She has plenty of time to turn her car to avoid Mike, but she does not do so.
 As a result, the cars collide, and Mike hurts his neck.